FAQ's: General Questions and PurchasingThis FAQ is for general information about Ruby Encoder and also information on purchasing

 Our standard payment methods are credit/debit card or PayPal.
 We also accept direct bank transfers, but because of the costs associated we insist on the transfer charges being paid by the sender.
 Please contact us if you have any further questions.

-Yes, with RubyEncoder you may encode and protect your Ruby on Rails application and particulary your application controllers, model and helper files as well as configuration files written in Ruby.
+Yes, with RubyEncoder you may encode and protect your Ruby on Rails application and particularly your application controllers, model and helper files as well as configuration files written in Ruby.
 Please download our User Manual and find further details in the 'Encoding Ruby on Rails' section.

 Sign up now and try a full version of our software for 14 days and see the benefits of encrypting your Ruby Code, absolutely FREE!